ImageMagick/Usage-Markdown/transform/index.md

 The larger the containing image the better the recovered image will be, so hiding small images in larger ones is better than the example shown above.

-Just to show you how the hidden message was distributed throughout the container image, lets do a comparison of the combined image against the original.
+Just to show you how the hidden message was distributed throughout the container image, let's do a comparison of the combined image against the original.

 ~~~{data-capture-err="rose_diff_pae.txt"}
 compare -metric PAE rose:  rose_message.png   rose_difference.png